RaspberryPiFoundation/python-curriculum/en-GB/lessons/Teaching Turtles/Teaching Turtles.md

 ## Challenge: Functions everywhere! { .challenge}
 Program the turtle to draw your own picture.
 Try to use functions wherever possible, to draw any shapes that you'll use a lot.

+For example, you could draw a house, using `drawSquare()` and `drawTriangle()` functions.

 You could even pass data to your functions, to allow you to draw shapes in different sizes and colours!

-For example, you could draw a house, using `drawSquare()` and `drawTriangle()` functions.

-Here are some more examples:
+Here are some examples:

 ![screenshot](sky-flowers.png)
 ![screenshot](sky-birds.png)